 - Aurora Public Schools with 4 of 7 seats up for election, with 4 candidates and 1 incumbent filed

 - Jefferson County Schools with 3 of 5 seats up for election, with only one candidate filed so far, and

 - Douglas County Schools with 4 of 7 seats up for election, and 5 candidates filed for the ballot.

-Hammering on the importance of removing partisan politics from the educational landscape, all three panelists stressed the need for the candidate’s platforms to put the interest of kid’s (not adults) first, while also having a strategic plan/vision and roadmap for getting there.
-The panel discussed language to look for when considering candidates, and specifically called out sound fiscal oversight and budget management, being weary of those that just want to throw more money into the system without a discussion on how dollars are best allocated first.
+Hammering on the importance of removing partisan politics from the educational landscape, all three panelists stressed the need for the candidate’s platforms to put the interest of kids (not adults) first while also having a strategic plan/vision and roadmap for getting there.
+The panel discussed language to look for when considering candidates and specifically called out sound fiscal oversight and budget management, being weary of those who just want to throw more money into the system without a discussion on how dollars are best allocated first.

 All three panelists and their organizations are channeling their resources to support candidates that align with a student-centric approach aligned to Vision 2030 and made a plea for the business community to get more deeply involved in what are otherwise overlooked, but vitally critical races.
 An obvious need is for more high-quality, strategic board candidates who can leverage their skills to lead large and complex school districts.
 The other is for campaign donations to help draw more public attention to key races.

 Tyler Sandberg with Ready Colorado noted that only a total of $650 was spent among all candidates during Summit County’s last school board election, signifying a general lack of advocacy and attention on positions that have a significant effect on our communities.